hyoon97/Basic-Image-Processing-Pipeline/README.md

-# Basic Image Processing Pipeline

-This project aims to recover original image from '.tiff' via basic image processing pipeline
+This project aims to recover original image from '.tiff' via basic image processing pipeline.

 ## Initials